pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - The PharoVM and image are now provided in 64-bit version in Linux and OSX and brings even better performance and stability
 - A new code changes management system named Epica for easier reviewing and recovering of your code
-- Integrated support for Git and easy-to-use tool for repositories and commits management named `Iceberg` (as preview for Pharo 7)
+- Integrated support for Git and easy-to-use tool for repositories and commits management named `Iceberg` (as preview for Pharo 6, it will be the default for Pharo 7)
 - `Unified foreign function interface` (UFFI) for interfacing with the outside world was significantly improved
 - The PharoVM is now part of OpenSmalltalk initiative
 - Introduction of objects immutability, alternative bytecode sets and block closures independent on outer context